abraaten719/gen-ai-bootcamp-2025/sentence-constructor/claude/prompt.md

 ## Last Checks

 - Make sure you read all the example files and tell me that you have.
+- Make sure you read the sentence structure examples file.
 - Make sure you check how many columns there are in the vocab table.